AjayHonrao/hand-Gesture-Media-Controler/README.md

-# Hand-Gesture-Recognition-System
+# Hand-Gesture-Media-Controler

-The Hand Gesture Recognition System project is designed to allow users to interact with their computer using hand gestures.
+The Hand Gesture Recognition Media Controler project is designed to allow users to interact with their computer using hand gestures.
 The system utilizes a webcam to capture hand gestures and interprets them to control various functions, such as navigating through videos or controlling applications without touching the computer.

 ## Features
 - Real-time hand gesture recognition using a webcam.